sebastianspicker/chronikwerk/docs/faq.md

 ## Why are duplicate deliveries skipped?

 Delivery dedupe is active for `workflow.delivery_id_ttl_seconds`.

+The default memory backend resets on process restart.
+With `workflow.idempotency_backend=redis`, dedupe state is shared across workers and survives service restarts for the configured TTL.

 To process again:
 - trigger a new Zammad event (new delivery ID), or